Lucknow: Economy

 The Ministry of Communications and Information Technology set up Software Technology Parks of India in 2001.
 Currently, biotechnology and information technology are the two focus areas to promote economic development in and around the city.
-The Ministry of Science and Technology is setting up a biotech park in the city.
+The Ministry of Science and Technology has set up a biotech park in the city.
 Lucknow is also one of the selected cities for the Smart City project of STPI.

 The city is being developed on the lines of Delhi's National Capital Region and will be the headquarters of the Uttar Pradesh State Capital Region or Lucknow State Capital Region.
 It will be developed as the country's first AI City and the largest IT hub in the country.
 It ranks 7th in the state as per GDP per capita.
-Lucknow is also being set to manufacture Bramhos Missile with the establishment of two Defence Research and Development Organisation (DRDO) centres.
+Lucknow also houses a brand new BrahMos Missile manufacturing unit along with the establishment of two Defence Research and Development Organisation (DRDO) centres.
 Lucknow region is emerging as a key industrial and logistics hub in North India after Delhi-NCR as the warehousing sector.